Lets turn our attention now to music and some classic anthems of financial independence.

-All of the songs illustrate various themes of financial independence, although these are not always obvious at first glance.
-Keep an open mind and let the subliminal messages absorb themselves into your subconscious.
+All of the songs illustrate themes of financial independence, although these are not always obvious at first glance.

-But it turns out that Dolly was way smarter than the rest of us.
+And quite the head for business.
 Did you ever have your own theme park?
-You are only allowed to laugh at Dolly if you earned more than the $16m that Parton grossed just from her 2006/7 tour alone…and all by living her dream.
+You are allowed to laugh at Dolly if you earned more than the $16m that Parton grossed just from her 2006/7 tour alone…and all by living her dream.
 I certainly didn’t.

 I think people are drawn to this song without really thinking about why it resonates.
-But it speaks to a deep human urge to curb the consumerist bullshit that pervades our society.
+But it speaks to a deep human urge to curb consumerism.

-In this classic from 1980, Martha, ably assisted by the Muffins, explains how she ground out a Dilbert style existence as an HR manager in Slough.
-Or something like that.
+In this classic from 1980, Martha, ably assisted by the Muffins, explains how she ground out a dull office job working as an HR manager in Slough.